NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 #.
 Select a few Rules and save some Evaluations of them.
 For now, set a few to "Open," and provide a Comment.
 You will notice that you have the option to "Save without submitting" or "Save and Submit" the Evaluations.
 The "Submitted" status is available if you meet the Review Settings configured for your Collection.
 Hover over the ``(?)`` symbol to view the applicable :ref:`Collection Settings<manage-collection-workspace>` for Reviews in this Collection.

    * As you perform reviews, the STIG Checklist panel will update the status columns of each Rule.
 The bar at the bottom of this panel indicates overall status of the checklist.
 The toolbar at the top provides options for filtering the current view of the checklist, and the "Checklist" menu provides various functions, including importing results (in .ckl or XCCDF formats) and exporting results in the .ckl format.
    * These evaluations are summarized and reported in the Reports node of the Nav Tree.
-Findings present just the Open rule evaluations, and can be exported as a spreadsheet or a pseudo-POAM format.
+Findings present just the Open rule evaluations, and can be exported as a .csv or a POAM-style spreadsheet.
 Status presents an overall summary of evaluations, showing completion statuses and other info.

 Evaluate multiple Assets at once for STIG compliance